 Food and pack weight

-TRIPS uses your food and pack assumptions together because carried weight is a major part of route difficulty.
+TRIPS uses your food and pack assumptions together because carried weight is a major part of route and day cost.

 Food consumption rate